How MARCUS Reviews Sources

 How MARCUS turns a question into a cited answer using indexed project content.

-MARCUS answers questions by retrieving project-scoped source material first and generating second.
+MARCUS answers questions by reviewing project-scoped source material first and drafting second.
 That order is one of the most important things to understand about the system.

-If you remember only one idea from this page, remember this: MARCUS is designed to answer from your corpus, not merely about your topic.
+If you remember only one idea from this page, remember this: MARCUS is designed to answer from your library, not merely about your topic.

-Without retrieval, a language model answers from general training and pattern recall.
+Without source review, a language model answers from general training and pattern recall.
 That can be useful for broad explanation, but it is not enough for a product whose purpose is to work from your institution's documents and policies.

 MARCUS changes that sequence:

-- it looks for relevant evidence in the indexed project corpus
+- it looks for relevant evidence in the indexed project library

-- only then does it generate the answer
+- only then does it draft the answer

 This is what makes citations, source grounding, and project-specific answers possible.